BioDynaMo/biodynamo/doc/user_guide/substance_initializers.md

 ---

 You might want to initialize the concentration of one or more of the substances in your simulation.
-In this tutorial we shal take a look on how to do so.
+In this tutorial we shall take a look on how to do so.

 ## Tutorial by example